-Weight Loss For Spine, Biomechanics & Musculoskeletal System
+Weight Loss - Spinal Biomechanics & Musculoskeletal System

 "weight loss is the major recommended intervention for improving biomechanics and reducing risk of joint injury, OA [osteoarthritis], and disability in obesity."